swt30/thesis/chapters/01-introduction/01-introduction.md

 ## Internal structure models

 As we have seen, a relatively large number of methods are available to detect exoplanets, many of which are well-suited to large surveys.
-We have discussed the ways in which planets are found, and briefly reviewed the efforts to follow them up and understand their atmospheres.
+I have discussed the ways in which planets are found, and briefly reviewed the efforts to follow them up and understand their atmospheres.
-We now turn to their interiors.
+I now turn to their interiors.

 Exoplanetary interior modelling is necessarily based on our knowledge of one set of planets: our Solar System.
 However, a highlight over the past two decades has been that the planets we have discovered are unexpectedly diverse.
 This can be seen in a simple *mass--radius diagram*, where the mass and radius of discovered planets are plotted against each other ([@fig:mass-radius]).
 This diversity of planets leads us to consider the question: can we come up with self-consistent models that account for it?
 And what other observables might we be able to tap into to provide further constraints?
-In this section we will briefly discuss attempts to do this.
+In this section I will briefly discuss attempts to do this.

 ![
   Mass--radius diagram of exoplanets and Solar system planets.